campusjam/campusjam.github.io/index.md

   * [Milestone 3: Collections and Page Functionality](#milestone-3-collections-and-page-functionality)

-# About Campusjam
+# About Campus Jam

-Campusjam is a Meteor application providing musical profiles for the University of Hawaii community.
+Campus Jam is a Meteor application providing musical profiles for the University of Hawaii community.

 This app is running on [Meteor](http://campusjam.meteorapp.com/).

 Upon arrival of the site, you will be greeted by the following landing page:
 ![](images/landing.PNG)

-Anyone with a UH account can login to Campusjam by clicking on the login button.
+Anyone with a UH account can login to Campus Jam by clicking on the login button.
 The UH CAS authentication screen then appears and requests your UH account and password:

 ![](images/login.PNG)